 Have you noticed a few flakes on your baby's scalp?
 Cradle cap is a skin condition that affects many newborns.
 Luckily, there are a number of things you can do to improve its impact on your little one!
 Read on for some tips.

 This skin condition is common for infants and will affect your baby’s scalp.
 While it’s not itchy, this condition known as seborrheic dermatitis can be confused with eczema.
-See your pediatrician to make sure, which skin condition your baby has.
+See your pediatrician to be sure of which skin condition your baby has.
 Also, seborrheic dermatitis can cause dandruff in adults so getting medical advice is always a good idea.

 You will be able to recognize cradle cap by the patchy scales, skin flakes, greasy skin, or redness that characterize it.
 It can also appear in other places like on your baby’s eyelids, nose, ears, and groin.
 This condition will often clear up on its own, but there are things you can do to get rid of it.
 If your baby has experienced it, share the cradle cap treatment that worked for you on FamilyApp!